 As an inbound marketing agency, we’re constantly exploring businesses’ goals and how to help them achieve the ideal level of awesomeness they have in their heads.
-However, often times when we ask them what their goals are their answer is, “I want my site to rank number 1”.
-While this answer uncovers a few misconceptions about seo, I’m not going to focus on that.
-Instead, I’m going to dive deeper into keyword mapping and explain why it’s important to get the right pages on your site to show up for the right searches.
+However, often times when we ask a client what their goals are, their answer is, “I want my website to rank number one on Google”.
+While this answer uncovers a few misconceptions about search engine optimization (SEO), I’m not going to focus on that.
+Instead, I’m going to dive deeper into keyword mapping and explain why it’s important to get the right pages on your website to show up for the right searches.

 What is Keyword Mapping?

 Keyword mapping is the process of assigning relevant keywords to the different pages on a website based on thorough keyword research.
 It’s an important aspect of on-page search engine optimization that will allow search engines to see the page’s relevancy based on a user’s search.

 If you skip the initial keyword research and mapping process, you’ll be shooting in the dark when it comes to creating content and showing up on search engine result pages (SERPs).